nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * **Alternative 3:** Using `show timetable` keyword and a valid `DAY(optional)` input.
     * Pros: Less complex code.
 An additional keyword allows program to easily recognise show timetable feature.
     * Cons: Less user-friendly.
 Users have to type an additional phrase to show their timetable.
-Experienced users whom can memorise the command would not encounter the error message of Alternative 1, thus would find typing the additional keyword troublesome.
+Experienced users who can memorise the command would not encounter the error message of Alternative 1, thus would find typing the additional keyword troublesome.

 <!-- @@author -->